 How can small businesses benefit from pre-authorized debit?

-Most Canadians know of pre-authorize debit from being PAD payors for their utility fees, phone bills or rent.
+Most Canadians know of pre-authorized debit from being PAD payors for their utility fees, phone bills or rent.
 Most Canadians, however, do not know how PAD payments work from the payee (business) side.

 Many small business owners perceive pre-authorized debit as an untenable payment method that is unavailable or too great a hassle for their staff and customers.
 Unfortunately, many financial institutions fail to streamline and simplify the process of collecting PAD payments and rarely market them as an attractive option for business clients.